Wood Badge 2019 W3-27-19

 Wood Badge teaches contemporary leadership and team-building skills in a comfortable outdoor setting, where learners become members of their own Troop.
 Wood Badge’s effectiveness as an effective leadership development experience has been applauded by industry training professionals.
 Its positive influence on graduates’ individual unit-level program is unparalleled.

 Wood Badge is, first and foremost, learning by doing: Participants in the course are formed first into a Pack, bridge over into a Troop, and finally are inducted into a Venturing Crew, just as Scouts move up through the Scouting program.
-The courses are open to all adult Cub Scout, Boy Scout, Varsity, and Venturing leaders and district and council volunteers that have completed Basic Training for their position and are capable of handling the hectic, physically demanding course schedule.
+The courses are open to all adult Cub Scout, Scouts BSA, Varsity, and Venturing leaders and district and council volunteers that have completed Basic Training for their position and are capable of handling the hectic, physically demanding course schedule.

 Why go to Wood Badge?
 The purpose of Wood Badge is to develop skilled leaders who can strengthen Scouting units in achieving the mission of the Boy Scouts of America.